 1.

 Arkalı G, Özer Kaya Şeyma, Çeribaşı S, Güler Ekmen E, Aksakal M, Çay M. Efecto del hipertiroidismo inducido por L–tiroxina sobre el estrés del retículo endoplásmico testicular y el eje de señalización Nrf2/HO–1 mediado por beneficios de ratas.
 Rev. Cient.
 FCV-LUZ [Internet].
-7 de noviembre de 2024 [citado 20 de noviembre de 2024];34(3):8.
+7 de noviembre de 2024 [citado 20 de diciembre de 2024];34(3):8.
 Disponible en: https://produccioncientificaluz.org/index.php/cientifica/article/view/42927

 Sección